UI Design for Beginners >

 Summary

-So there we have it—day three is done and dusted!
-Give yourself a pat on the back; we covered a lot today.
+So there we have it—tutorial three is done and dusted!
+Give yourself a pat on the back; we covered a lot here!
 As mentioned before, don't be afraid to put your newfound knowledge of shapes to the test by adding a few embellishments to your climate change app logo!

 As you progress through these tutorials, it's also a good idea to refer back to your most commonly used apps and navigate them with your new UI designer eye.
 How are they using shapes?
 What does their logo look like?
 How would you do things differently?